prachishah6795/SpectralClusteringForDWR/README.md

-Refer to the document "Automatically identifying DW decompositions using spectral clustering.pdf" for an detailed description and report on the project.
+Refer to the document "Automatically_Identifying_Dantzig_Wolfe_Decompositions_Using_Spectral_Clustering.pdf" for a detailed description and report on the project.